jamestut/heif-decoder/README.md

 `grid-(id).png`
 where `(id)` is the internal ID of each individual image stored in the HEIC file.

-The provided statically compiled Linux amd64 executable can be used directly.
-However, `ffmpeg` executable still have to be present in `$PATH` for the program to work properly.

 ## Dependencies

 1. nokiatech's `heif` module